 By default when the cursor is moved a window is shown with the Lat/Lon Distance and Bearing from the vessels location to the cursor.
 This selection allows the window to be turned On (default) or Off.
-The Cursor Window is automatically disabled when General is set in Windows Setup option.
+The Cursor Window is automatically disabled when General

 CURSOR POSITION The position of the cursor can be customized so it is centered in the middle (if Center selected) or centered on the bottom of the Chart page (if Bottom selected, default).
 COG TIME LINE It is a line projected from the ship icon which indicates the distance your vessel will travel at the current speed.
 Selections are 2, 10 (default), 30 minutes, 1, 2 hours and infinite.
-COMPASS ROSE Allows selection of compass direction indication around ship icon.
+COMPASS ROSE Allows selection of compass direction indication around Ship Icon.
 The default is On.